daedric7/Matrix-Send-File/README.md

 # Matrix Message github action

-This is a simple github action to send files to matrix servers.
+This is a simple github action to send files to matrix servers along with a message

 ## Usage